jrroosevelt/VS2PCG/Card clarifications M-Z.md

 *Set: The Civil War Battles*

 His **Amazing** and **Spectacular** Super Powers allow him to strike before the time when characters strike at the end of combat.
 Apply his current ATK to the enemy character's current DEF.
 If the ATK is equal to or greater than the DEF, stun the enemy character.
+The enemy character does not strike Spider-Man when he uses these powers.
+Spider-Man still gets to strike at the end of the combat as normal.

 ## [Spider-Man](http://vs.tcgbrowser.com/images/cards/big/SPF-001.jpg) (MC-Spider-Friends)
 ^CardNumber: ^SPF-001, ^SPF-002